![]() |

 Breaking Defense states, “One of the key capabilities of the F-35 is its capability to absorb electronic signals from radars and air defense systems and to quickly classify them, geolocate them, and display them to the pilot.
 Then the aircraft can distribute that data to other combatants.”

-The F-35 does not need to be physically pointing at its target for weapons to be successful.
-Sensors can track and target a nearby aircraft from any orientation, provide the information to the pilot through their helmet (and therefore visible no matter which way the pilot is looking), and provide the seeker-head of a missile with sufficient information.
-Electronic warfare and electro-optical systems are intended to detect and scan aircraft, allowing engagement or evasion of a hostile aircraft before being detected.
+The F-35 does not need to point directly at its target for its weapons to be effective.
+Sensors can track and target a nearby aircraft from any orientation, relay information to the pilot through their helmet (so it is visible regardless of the pilot's line of sight), and provide the seeker head of a missile with sufficient data.
+Electronic warfare and electro-optical systems are designed to detect and scan aircraft, enabling engagement or evasion before a hostile aircraft is detected.
 The F-35 has external hardpoints to carry missiles, bombs, and drop tanks.

 Eitan Ben Eliyahu, former commander of the IAF, told Breaking Defense that the F-35 would bring two main capabilities to the Israeli Air Force’s existing ones: “The stealth, of course, is the obvious one, and it is crucial in an area where different forces, deploy advanced anti-aircraft systems.
 The second capability is the one that allows this aircraft to receive and distribute all kinds of combat data from a long list of sensors,” which, he said, “is very important for an air force that is performing combat missions almost on a daily basis.”